TanukiSharp/MHArmory/MHArmory.Search/Documentation/README.md

 ## Phase 3 - Resolution

-This phase will construct a collection of combinations of equipment to test, based on election done in phase 2, and naively test all combinations, keeping the ones that satisfy the user's skills selection.
+This phase will construct a collection of combinations of equipment and jewels to test, based on election done in phase 2, and naively test all combinations, keeping the ones that satisfy the user's desired skills selection.

 The test function is complicated to implement as well, but very mechanical, so one just has to follow many logical rules in order to get a complex test function.